The Texas Chain Saw Massacre: Plot

-Kirk and Pam leave the others behind, planning to have sex.
-They discover another nearby house, running gas-powered generators.
-Hoping to barter for gas, Kirk enters the house.
-A large man wearing a mask made of skin attacks Kirk with a hammer, killing him.
-When Pam enters the house, she finds its living room strewn with human and animal bones.
-The man grabs her, impales her on a meat hook, and starts up a gas-powered chainsaw to dismember Kirk's body as Pam watches.
+Kirk and Pam leave the others behind, planning to visit a nearby swimming hole mentioned by Franklin.
+On their way there, they discover another house, surrounded by run-down cars, and run by gas-powered generators.
+Hoping to barter for gas, Kirk enters the house through the unlocked door, while Pam waits outside.
+As he searches the house, a large man wearing a mask made of skin appears and murders Kirk with a hammer.
+When Pam enters the house, she stumbles into a room strewn with decaying remains and furniture made from human and animal bones.
+She attempts to flee but is caught by the man and impaled on a meat hook.
+The man then starts up a chainsaw, dismembering Kirk as Pam watches.
 In the evening, Jerry searches for Pam and Kirk.
-When he enters the other house, he finds Pam's nearly-dead, spasming body in a chest freezer.
-The masked man kills Jerry with a hammer.
+When he enters the other house, he finds Pam's nearly-dead, spasming body in a chest freezer and is killed by the masked man.

-At night, Sally and Franklin start towards the other house.
-The masked man ambushes them, killing Franklin with the chainsaw.
+With darkness falling, Sally and Franklin set out to find their friends.
+En route, the masked man ambushes them, killing Franklin with the chainsaw.
 The man chases Sally into the house, where she finds a very old, seemingly dead man and a woman's rotting corpse.
-The man chases Sally back to the gas station and vanishes.
-The station's proprietor comforts Sally for a moment, after which he beats and subdues her, loading her into his pickup truck.
+She escapes from the man by jumping through a second-floor window, and she flees to the gas station.
+With the man in pursuit, Sally arrives at the gas station when he seems to disappear.
+The station's proprietor comforts Sally with the offer of help, after which he beats and subdues her, loading her into his pickup truck.
 The proprietor drives to the other house, and the hitchhiker appears.
 The proprietor scolds him for his actions at the cemetery, identifying the hitchhiker as the grave robber.
 As they enter the house, the masked man reappears, dressed in women's clothing.
 The proprietor identifies the masked man and the hitchhiker as brothers, and the hitchhiker refers to the masked man as "Leatherface".
-The two brothers bring the old man—"Grandpa"—down the stairs and cut Sally's finger so that Grandpa can suck her blood.
-Sally faints.
+The two brothers bring the old man—"Grandpa"—down the stairs and cut Sally's finger so that Grandpa can suck her blood, Sally then faints from the ordeal.